PRACTICE DIRECTION 36ZD – PILOT SCHEME: ONLINE SYSTEM FOR CERTAIN PRIVATE LAW PROCEEDINGS RELATING TO CHILDREN AND FOR CERTAIN PROTECTIVE ORDERS

 Modification of FPR Practice Direction 17A

-7.1 In the heading to paragraph 3.1 and in paragraphs 3.1, 3.7, 3.8 and 3.10 references to “sign”, “signs”, “signing” and “signed” are to be read as references to the name of the person being, or having been, printed under the statement of truth included in an application to which the Pilot Scheme referred to in Practice Direction 36ZD applies.
+7.1 In the heading to paragraph 3.1 and in paragraphs 3.1, 3.7, 3.8 and 3.10 references to “sign”, “signs”, “signing” and “signed” are to be read, as necessary, as references to the name of the person being, or having been, printed under the statement of truth included in an application to which the Pilot Scheme referred to in Practice Direction 36ZD applies.

 7.2 For paragraph 4.1 substitute-